-- Position the stove on the hearth into its final resting place. - Using a 8mm open spanner, unscrew the levelling foot until this touches the hearth. - Repeat for the remaining other corners. - Using a spirit level adjust until the stove canopy is horizontal side to side and front to back.
+- Position the stove on the hearth into its final resting place. - On the rear leg of the stove, loosen the pozi screw, and rotate the inner 'cam' shaped levelling foot until this touches the hearth. - Re-tighten the pozi screw.
+Check the stove is level with a spirit level. - Repeat for the other rear leg.